racket/rhombus/rhombus/0000-rhombus.md

 ```

 _The `=` operator should also cooperate with `.` when a structure-type
-field is declared `mutable`, but that's not yet implemented._
+field is declared `mutable`, but that’s not yet implemented._

 ## Operators